OUIsolutions/Ai-RagTemplate/README.md

 - **Encryption**: Secure storage of configuration files with encryption.

 ## Getting Started
-To get started with AiRagTemplate, follow these steps:
+To get started with RagCraft, follow these steps:

 1. **Install Dependencies**: The project requires Darwin and either Docker or Podman.
 Darwin will self-install the other dependencies.
 Refer to the [build_instructions.md](/docs/build_instructions.md) for installation details.